Case Studies

 How mobility app HumanForest is using gamification to make the world a better place

 By far, people see climate change as the most serious problem facing the world today.
 This creates a huge opportunity for mobility apps to make an impact on green and sustainable behavior.
-One such app is the e-bike sharing app HumanForest, which is on a mission to make the London metropolis more green.
-Their new and exciting app is full of gamification examples that improve the user experience and provide the necessary motivation towards sustainable urban mobility.
+Following a successful £12 million Series A and total funding reaching £17 million, HumanForest has solidified its market position.
+Their app is full of gamification examples that improve the user experience and provide the necessary motivation towards sustainable urban mobility.

 We spoke to Co-founder and Head of Marketing, Michael Stewart, about some of the gamification examples they use, and how it motivates Londoners to go green!
 He told us all about how gamification differs from a “copycat” loyalty program and why he decided to work with StriveCloud.